Animal behaviour: Imprinting

 Imprinting enables the young to discriminate the members of their own species, vital for reproductive success.
 This important type of learning only takes place in a very limited period of time.
 Konrad Lorenz observed that the young of birds such as geese and chickens followed their mothers spontaneously from almost the first day after they were hatched, and he discovered that this response could be imitated by an arbitrary stimulus if the eggs were incubated artificially and the stimulus were presented during a critical period that continued for a few days after hatching.

 Cultural learning

 Imitation

-Imitation is an advanced behavior whereby an animal observes and exactly replicates the behavior of another.
+Imitation is an advanced behaviour whereby an animal observes and exactly replicates the behaviour of another.
 The National Institutes of Health reported that capuchin monkeys preferred the company of researchers who imitated them to that of researchers who did not.
 The monkeys not only spent more time with their imitators but also preferred to engage in a simple task with them even when provided with the option of performing the same task with a non-imitator.
 Imitation has been observed in recent research on chimpanzees; not only did these chimps copy the actions of another individual, when given a choice, the chimps preferred to imitate the actions of the higher-ranking elder chimpanzee as opposed to the lower-ranking young chimpanzee.